 Is there anything specific I will need for welcome week?

 All events are casual attire with the exception of Community of Scholars Honors Convocation.
 This is a formal ceremony that requires business attire.
 Males a suit or dress shirt and tie is appropriate.
 Females may wear a suit, modest dress, skirt, or pants.

 Is there any free time during welcome week to meet up with my parents or friends off campus?

 We have many required events that are important for you to attend.
 There is free time/down time built into the schedule and we encourage you to use the weekend to explore the area.
 There are no programs for parents during welcome week.

 How do meals work?

 Students that have signed up for a meal plan will begin that meal plan for lunch on the day you move in.
-Commuter students will recieve meal cards at the commuter meeting (Sunday, August 17th at 3:30pm in the Crows Nest).
+Commuter students will receive meal cards at the commuter meeting.
 This meal card will be good during welcome week only.